ShariqAwaan/Basic-HTML/README.md

 # Basic-HTML
-This is my first HTML.Site
+This is my first HTML Site